"Show me inventory spaces in the shop," Will ordered.

 [understood, infinite inventory added to system functions]

 He glanced at the old storage ring in his hand.
 It wasn't needed anymore, but he wore it anyway, both as a memento and as a cover.
-No one would believe a boy with no ring could carry entire rooms of items so casually.
+No one would believe a boy with no ring when he used his inventory.

 Next, he rummaged through the chest and pulled out a sword technique manual used by knights of House Draconia.